Sowing the Seeds of Community Art Making

 As an outspoken mental health advocate, for Jyn projects like this create safe spaces of non-judgment and foster a community of kindness and support.
 “I’m on my personal mental health journey and it helps me to feel connected to other people, and this is why I’m excited about initiatives like this one.”

 Back at Ti’nu, the canvas is coming to life with individual pictures that tell a collective story of its residents, and the Banff community at large.
-A thin layer of Cascade Mountain on top of the circles brings it all together, giving the painting cohesion and a unified voice.
+A thin layer of Cascade Mountain above the circles brings it all together, giving the painting cohesion and a unified voice.

 Steph chose the circles to give everybody the space to express themselves within the mountain scape, and Cascade was chosen as homage to Ti’nu from which the iconic view of the mountain is seen.
 “I felt it was fitting,” she says.
 “It’s part of their home.”